Bicentennial Capitol Mall State Park

-Bicentennial Capitol Mall State Park, commonly known as Bicentennial Mall, is an urban linear landscaped state park in downtown Nashville, Tennessee.
-The park is located on 19 acre north-northwest of the Tennessee State Capitol, and highlights the state's history, geography, culture, and musical heritage.
-Receiving more than 2.5 million visitors annually, it is the most visited of Tennessee's 60 state parks.
+Bicentennial Capitol Mall State Park, commonly known as Bicentennial Mall, is a linear park in downtown Nashville, Tennessee, United States.
+The park is located on 19 acre north-northwest of the Tennessee State Capitol, and is considered an extension of the capitol grounds.
+It is modeled on the National Mall in Washington, D.C., and incorporates Classical Greek, Baroque, and Beaux-Arts architecture.
+It functions as an outdoor museum that uses symbolism to showcase the history, geography, culture, and musical heritage of Tennessee through a series of monuments, walkways, and interpretive displays.
+It is also landscaped with plants that are native to Tennessee.
+Receiving more than 2.5 million visitors annually, it is the most visited of the 65 state parks in Tennessee, and one of the most visited public spaces in Nashville.